 \subsection{Hybrid methods: combining strengths}

-A clear trend in recent years has been the integration of regression-based and network-based methods.
-As highlighted in Table~\ref{tab:dd_methods_advantages_disadvantages}, these two groups are complementary: regression emphasizes interpretability but struggles with high-dimensional data, while neural networks excel in flexibility but often act as black boxes.
+Recent work increasingly combines regression with neural architectures.
+These two groups are complementary: regression emphasizes interpretability but struggles with high-dimensional data, while neural networks excel in flexibility but often act as black boxes.
 Hybrid methods aim to exploit the strengths of each.

 Other combinations are possible, although explicit integrations with decomposition methods remain rare.
 Instead, decomposition is often embedded within network architectures such as autoencoders (Sec.~\ref{sec:decomposition_methods}), forming the basis of many modern hybrids \cite{Lusch2018,Iwata2020}.
 Initial applications to biological systems have shown promising results \cite{Yuan2021}.
 Here we highlight several representative directions (Fig.~\ref{fig:hybrid_methods}).